Musical Fidelity: Sonic characteristics of Musical Fidelity products

 Michaelson stressed that his most important design aim was accuracy and truthfulness to the music.
 Despite this, Musical Fidelity products generally displayed a sweet, easy going sound quality.
 Although most reviews identified this quality with MF's products, some did not approve of it.

-Michaelson thought that for best results, Hi-Fi should not need much set-up and tweaking.
+Michaelson thought that for best results, hi-fi should not need much set-up and tweaking.
 He strongly disapproved of what he called 'cable madness'.
-His refusal to accept the prevailing zeitgeist of cable worship frequently landed him in disputes with a variety of Hi-Fi luminaries.
+His refusal to accept the prevailing zeitgeist of cable worship frequently landed him in disputes with a variety of hi-fi luminaries.
 He relished the disagreements.
 Over time, his view has been borne out by the waning of the market for high-end interconnect and speaker cables sold at very high prices.

 Change of ownership

 In 2017, Michaelson decided to retire.
 A search was conducted for a suitable partner to take over the brand name and continue with the heritage.
-Eventually he came to an agreement with Heinz Lichtenegger of Audio Tuning (also the owner of Pro-ject) and on 14 May 2018 they took over the brand and its intellectual property.
+Eventually he came to an agreement with Heinz Lichtenegger of Audio Tuning (also the owner of Pro-Ject and TONE Factory) and on 14 May 2018 they took over the brand and its intellectual property.